 - The certificate (paper) is only valid if the company is listed on the website VIHB-lijst.

 - If a company no longer exists, has provided incorrect data or ceases to fulfill the criteria NIWO will end the registration.

 - If a company requests cancellation, NIWO will end the registration.

 For logistic brokers a registration is not required

 If you are a broker regarding transportation of waste, you do not need a VIHB registration as a broker.
 If you only broker the transport of waste by means of hiring an outside company for the transport you won’t need a registration since the focus is on transport and not on waste.
 The company transporting the waste will need a VIHB registration.

-an extract of the registration at the Chamber of Commerce;
+extract of registration Chamber of Commerce

 If you have questions about the application, please send an email to email@example.com.